vm0993/fic14-openpos/README.md

 openPOS is open source POS and integrated accounting apps and Mobile App, will be host at https://myposku.id

+For Demo please check in https://demo.myposku.id
+Email Login : demo@myposku.id
+Password    : password

+Some feature in demo apps may be different and not function with this repository.

 Feel free to contact me.
 EFS

 ## Feature